mnlcz/writeups/Writerside/topics/Bandit.md

 ## Room 16

 This room is similar to the previous one, the user submits the current password.
-This time the user does not have an specified port, instead it has a range of possible ports.
+This time the user does not have a specified port, instead it has a range of possible ports.

 - First the user has to find out what ports have a server listening on them.
 - Then the user has to find out which one speaks SSL/TLS.
 There is only one correct port.